The man behind the map

 It's a little unnerving for some people that I can continue to visit with them but he's where he needs to be.
 He will never leave prison.
 He's been in prison for 30 years since he was convicted for this crime.
 But that doesn't mean that he's still not a human being and hopefully somehow restituted – which is what we want out of our prisoners.

-Tory Shepherd: I've got to say that, that podcast episode, I know that is one of my favorites.
+Tory Shepherd: I've got to say that, that podcast episode, I know that is one of my favourites.

 Mike, thank you.
 I hope you're not having lasagne for dinner.
 I look forward to talking to you next time.